 While BIOM10001 Discovering Biomedicine is offered in both semesters you are required to complete it in your first semester as it is a foundation subject and will provide commencing Bachelor of Biomedicine students an opportunity to discover and engage with the complex societal and environmental contexts of health and well-being and be inspired by it, whilst also welcoming and orientating them within their degree and at the University.

 How do I choose my Foundation Elective?

-Students have a broad choice of foundation elective subjects they can choose from in first year.
+Students have a choice of foundation elective subjects they can choose from in first year.

 The full list can be found at the Bachelor of Biomedicine Handbook page.

-Students who want to keep the Bioengineering Systems major as an option need to select:
+Students who want to keep the Biomedical Engineering Systems major as an option need to select: